 Four of the following courses in dance technique:

 Musical Theatre Practicum

 Every major in musical theatre is required to participate actively in each designated musical theatre production at Elmhurst College.
 If not cast, the student must participate in some other capacity.
-A minimum of six terms of Theatre Practicum or Musical Theatre Practicum credit is required, regardless of date of entry into the program.
+A minimum of six terms of THE 175/275/375/475 Theatre Practicum for credit or non-credit and/or THE 176/276/376/476 Musical Theatre Practicum for credit or non-credit.

 MUS 135 Theory I

 MUS 343 History and Literature of Music I

 MUS 344 History and Literature of Music I

 Music Keyboard Requirements

 MUS 221 Functional Class Piano I (.50 credit)